 Respondents were asked about their plans to purchase a car within the next 12 months.
 The question allowed respondents to select multiple options from the following choices: "Yes, petrol car", "Yes, diesel car", "Yes, hybrid or plug-in hybrid car", "Yes, electric car", or exclusively: “No”.

-Most responders (about 70%) in both surveys are not planning to buy a car.
-Among those who responded, 65 indicated they planned to purchase more than one type of car (e.g., both a petrol car and a diesel car).
-Among those who responded, 124 indicated they planned to purchase more than one type of car.
-Among those who state that they plan to purchase a car, 41% of the main survey respondents (and 33% of the pilot) state that they will buy an electric car (plug-in hybrids not included).
+Most responders (about 70%) in the main survey are not planning to buy a car..
+Among those who plan to purchase a car, 41% plan to buy an electric car (plug-in hybrids not included).
 Given that purchasing a car could mean purchasing either a new car or a used car, this is a reasonable share.
 We do not know whether the respondents plan to buy a new or used car.
 See Figure 0.1 and Figure 0.2 in the Appendix for more details on which cars respondents plan to buy.

 Trip origins and destinations

-According to the spatial data provided by the respondents, there were 295 unique municipality origins and 283 unique municipality destinations for the main survey.
+According to the spatial data provided by the respondents, there were 295 unique municipality trip origins and 283 unique municipality destinations for the main survey.
 A location was considered Urban if the provided coordinate was located in one of the following municipalities: Sarpsborg, Fredrikstad, Bærum, Lillestrøm, Nordre Follo, Lørenskog, Oslo, Drammen, Porsgrunn, Skien, Kristiansand, Stavanger, Sandnes, Bergen, and Trondheim.
 All other locations were considered Rural.
 This distinction is based on the list of the largest urban settlements published by Statistics Norway.
 This rough classification is motivated by the road pricing scheme presented in the survey, which has different prices for urban and rural areas.
-For simplicity, we do not distinguish between different neighorhoods within municipalities.
+We only include the largest urban areas and not all cities or urban settlements in our Urban category in order to be consistent with the definition used in the government investigation on road tax reform (Skatteetaten & Statens vegvesen, 2022) For simplicity, we do not distinguish between different neighborhoods within municipalities.

-The three most common municipalities for origins and destinations in both surveys were Oslo, Bergen, and Trondheim.
+The three most common municipalities for origins and destinations of trips were Oslo, Bergen, and Trondheim.
 Figure 4.4 shows maps of the origins and destinations for each trip, for the main survey.
 We can observe coverage extending across the country.
-Similar findings yield for the pilot survey.
-Although the main survey captures responses from more municipalities compared to the pilot survey (the trip origins and destinations represented 201 and 193 unique municipalities for the pilot survey, respectively).
-Equivalent maps are included in the Appendix, as seen in Figure 0.3.
+Similar findings apply to the pilot survey, as seen in Appendix Figure 0.3.